 Swedish-based company, Siemens Industrial Turbomachinery AB (SIT), manufactures gas turbines for power generation in industrial and oil & gas applications.
 The performance spectrum of these Siemens industrial turbines ranges between 15 and 60 MW.
 Besides construction, the Siemens subsidiary also provides long-term service and maintenance for these engineering masterpieces.
-In an effort to help reduce maintenance costs, Siemens is currently working with the development and implementation of Additive Manufacturing technology, utilising EOS technology and equipment.
+In an effort to help reduce maintenance costs, Siemens works with the development and implementation of Additive Manufacturing technology, utilising EOS technology and equipment.

 Additive Manufacturing opens up new dimensions for us in the use of integrated design and production.
 This technol ogy enables us to manufacture and repair components for our industrial gas turbines far quicker than before.
 At the same time the functionality and performance of the part is increased.